 If you are only using your personal vehicle for business purposes on occasion, you will either need sufficient liability coverage on your personal policy or purchase a separate commercial auto insurance policy.
 If your personal vehicle is listed as commercial vehicle but other members of your family use it for personal purposes, you might have to get a “non-owned vehicle endorsement” for them to be covered.

 In other words, it all depends on your situation.
 Your best bet to talk with your insurance agent to explain your vehicle, its use, and all the other outside factors to determine what is your best action to be fully covered in all of your circumstances.

-Get a FREE commercial auto insurance quote online through Freeway Insurance!
+Get a FREE commercial auto insurance quote online through Freeway Insurance or call (800) 777-5620 to speak with a live agent!
 Find a commercial auto insurance policy that covers your needs at an affordable price.